 Artichoke Chicken Bake

-This delicious Artichoke Chicken bake is a dinner that's low in carbs and quick to get on the table.
+This delicious Artichoke Chicken Bake is a dinner that's quick and easy to get on the table and also delicious enough to make for dinner guests!

 Ingredients